-Your entry door can say a lot about your home.
+Your frony door can say a lot about your home.
 It serves as you and your guests’ first impressions when entering, and last impressions while leaving.
 It keeps rain, snow, debris, and other elements outside and if in good condition, it can even help reduce your energy costs.
-Unfortunately, entry doors don’t last forever, and eventually, you’ll have to consider replacing yours.
+Unfortunately, front doors don’t last forever, and eventually, you’ll have to consider replacing your front door.

 Getting the right size door is vital if you want a smooth installation and proper functioning afterward.
 Most standard doorways are between 32 and 36 inches wide, but this isn’t always the case.
 Extra wide doorways can extend over 40 inches, and you may have a double entry door as well.
 There isn’t much flexibility when it comes to the size requirements of your doorway, so measure carefully and only look at options that fit your intended frame.